(photos updated 10.29.2019)

 These Halloween Candy Cookie Bars are the ultimate treat!
 Buttery, sweet, thick and chewy.
-Plus, candy.
-Lots and lots of Halloween candy.
+They’re the perfect way to use up leftover Halloween candy.

 A baker, I am not.
 But I followed the basic guidelines for chocolate chip cookies, and added chopped candy instead of chocolate chips.
 I mean….if I can do that, anyone can.
 Cheers, witches!